learn-co-curriculum/dsc-building-an-object-oriented-simulation-lab/README.md

                 # If random_number is greater than or equal to (1 - self.r0), set random person as newly_infected
                 if None >= None:
                     random_person.newly_infected = None
-            # Dont forget to increment num_interactions, and make sure it's at this level of indentation
+            # Don't forget to increment num_interactions, and make sure it's at this level of indentation
             num_interactions += None

 # Adds this function to our Simulation class